Løvenborg, Holbæk Municipality: Birkholm

-The new owner was the Pomeranian nobleman Hans Barnekow who was at the same time recognized as Danish nobility.
-The agreement obliged him to settle in Denmark and take a Danish wife.
-He married Mette Oxe in 1550.
+In 1547, Ellinge was sold to the Pomeranian nobleman Hans Barnekow- At the same tome, he was naturalized as Danish nobility.
+As part of the arrangement, he was obliged to settle in Denmark and take a Danish wife.
+In 1550, he married Mette Oxe.
 Barnekow changed the name of the estate to Birkholm.
-Hans Barnekow's widow stayed on the estate after his death in 1559.
-She continued the process that her husband had started with concentrating the land closer to the manor.
-In 1582, the estate was ceded to their son Johan Barnekow after his two elder brothers had passed away.
-He also inherited the family's estates on Rugen.
+Merete Oxe stayed on the estate after ger husband's death.
+In 1582, it was ceded to their son Johan Barnekow.